Amasterw/UR_SQLHW/README.md

 # SQL Homework - Employee Database: A Mystery in Two Parts

 I created the necessary schema and imported the necessasry csv files with little use of the primary and foreign key function.
-I also created a variety of tables to answer the different questions, elimanting the need to have various query data files saved.
+I also created a variety of tables to answer the different questions, eliminating the need to have various query data files saved.
 Each questions has an answering table, which I have listed.

 ![sql.png](sql.png)